iamYole/DIO-DevOps-Projects/Project 4 - LEMP (Linux, Nginx, MySql, PhP) Stack/README.md

   > );
   >
   > INSERT INTO `todo_list` (CONTENT) VALUES
-  > ('EAssess the current CI/CD pipeline for weaknesses and inefficiencies'),
+  > ('Assess the current CI/CD pipeline for weaknesses and inefficiencies'),
   > ('Integrate automated testing into the deployment process'),
   > ('Implement blue-green deployment strategies for zero-downtime releases'),
   > ('Explore opportunities for parallelizing build processes'),